Trip to Russia. Departure Day — Arrival Day. From Ridgewood to Moscow

 We reached into our bags and suddenly Charlotte dropped everything and ran back towards the plane without saying a word.
 Our only thought was she could not find her passport and ran back to look on the plane.

-I followed.
-The plane was still there.
-Weird feeling knocking on the door that a few moments ago has been awash in air currents at forbidden altitudes.
-They opened the door, but didn’t let me in.
-Flight attendants searched the plane — no passport.
-And no Charlotte.
-Heading back.
-Oops.
-The door out of the jetway is locked.
-Pushing buttons — none work.
-Back to the plane.
-Other end of the jetway is locked.
-No buttons to push.
-Back and forth — no way to get out.
-At least in The Terminal, Tom Hanks was locked in the airport with bathrooms and water at his disposal.
-I am locked in the jetway.
-After a few raging bull attempts at both sides, I settle on the floor by the glass door to out-of-the-jetway thinking what charges could possibly be pressed against me at this point.
-Suddenly, there was Tom’s figure appearing on the other side.
+After a few raging bull attempts at both sides, I settle on the floor by the out-of-the-jetway glass door thinking what charges could possibly be pressed against me at this point.
+Suddenly, Tom’s figure appeared on the other side.
 His facial expression — we’re waiting for you, what’s going on.
-A few bull’s attempts from his side, and he realizes that the fault is not mine, he waves to hold on and vanishes.
-(In the back of my mind — was it his elaborate attempt to get rid of me?
+A few bull’s attempts from his side, and he realizes that the fault is not mine, he waves to hold on and disappears.
+(In the back of my mind: was it his elaborate attempt to get rid of me?
 Finally.
 A good one — after all these years.)
 But Tom comes back — as he always does — with an English-speaking attendant who sets me free.
 We reunite.
 Hug.

 Charlotte forgot her phone in the bathroom.